abwelch1/codewars-may/README.md

 HINTS:
 * your VMs come with nmap pre-installed
 * the command ```ip a``` will output network interface information for your VM
+	* multiple interface entries exist, be sure to scan the correct interface (or try them all :D)
 * use the following subnet mask in cidr notation for your scan: 255.255.255.0
 * disregard output for other team VMs
 * **the external IP of the banking service VM is appended to the VM's name.
 Replace the dashes with periods to have a valid ip address**